looker-open-source/sdk-codegen/typescript/looker/README.md

     // get the auth token from the proxy server const token = await getProxyToken()
     if (token) {
-      // Assign the token, which will track its expiratin time automatically this.activeToken.setToken(token)
+      // Assign the token, which will track its expiration time automatically this.activeToken.setToken(token)
     }